The embarrassing admission:

 Can we tell?
 Does this scene take place in winter?
 Or in mud season?

 The pulp trucks make havoc of roads at this time of year.
 You see signs posted: “heavy loads limited.”
 And warnings: “frost heaves.”
 “Bumps.”

-We are husband and wife who, in the early 1980s, moved to Maine on the proverbial shoestring.
+We are husband and wife who, in the early 1980s, moved to Maine on the proverbial shoestring with our adolescent kids.
 Continue reading